Skip to content

 After completing this module, you will be able to:

-1. Design CDN caching strategies that maximize cache hit ratios while ensuring content freshness through TTLs, cache keys, and invalidation patterns
+1. Design CDN caching strategies that maximize cache hit ratios while ensuring content freshness through explicit TTLs, deterministic cache keys, and robust invalidation patterns.

-2. Evaluate CDN architectures (pull vs. push, multi-CDN, edge compute) and select the right approach for different content types and traffic patterns
+2. Evaluate CDN architectures, selecting the right approach for different content types, latency tolerances, and global traffic distribution requirements.

-3. Implement edge computing patterns that move application logic closer to users for latency-sensitive workloads
+4. Implement edge computing patterns that move critical application logic—such as authentication and request manipulation—closer to users for latency-sensitive workloads.

-4. Diagnose CDN cache misses, stale content issues, and origin shielding failures using cache headers and CDN analytics
+5. Diagnose CDN cache misses, stale content issues, and origin shielding failures using HTTP header inspection and systematic trace analysis.

 The Local Library Analogy